Skip to main content

 Keep client-specific details outside this core - goals, stakeholders, and exact deliverables - so you can tailor each proposal without editing shared language.
 Before rollout, run a quick verification pass in your workspace to confirm your reusable sections appear where you expect.

 Create a separate Legal & Terms block for standard legal text you do not want to rewrite by hand.
-If that text has legal review, label it as Counsel-reviewed content, add an owner note, and include the placeholder Add review cadence after verification.
+When the review cadence is not confirmed yet, mark that status plainly in the owner note instead of leaving an instruction placeholder.

 Keep a nearby provenance note for internal governance, such as where the approved text lives and which version you are using.